RayMetz100/CounterCoin/README.md

 - No custom software.
 - The only hardware would be a $50 QR scanner.
 - Need to find or write training materials.
 Find links to the best existing training for CoinBase for instance.

+### Profit potential
+#### Shopkeeper
+- The shopkeeper can charge whatever they want including transaction fees and favorable exchange margins.
+#### Computer Service Tech
+- A computer tech with enough knowledge to understand this page, can charge what they want to build, and install the equipment.
+- The Computer tech can make arrangements with the shopkeeper for ongoing profit sharing and service.
+It would be based on trust since there is nothing in the software to enforce or tally the use.
+#### Software developer, designer
+- No profit potential that I can think of.
+I want to spend minimal effort here, but this is needed to get to the Shopkeeper and Service Tech income.